Battle of Pailin

-The Battle of Pailin also known as the Siege of Pailin is an armed conflict which extended from 1989 to 1997 as the last military act of the Khmer Rouge insurgency which took place in the Northwest of Cambodia in the last military stronghold of the Khmer Rouge.
+The Battle of Pailin also known as the Siege of Pailin was an armed conflict which extended from 1989 to 1997 as the last military act of the Khmer Rouge insurgency which took place in the Northwest of Cambodia in the last military stronghold of the Khmer Rouge.

 Context

 After the Khmer Rouge exterminated thousands of their own people during the Cambodian genocide, they were overthrown by the invasion of the Vietnamese Communists on Christmas Day, 1978.
 During ten years, the Khmer Rouge led a guerilla against the occupation army.
 While some Khmer Rouge found refuge in the Site 8 refugee camp on the Thai border, large regiments of insurgents lived in hiding in the large forests of the Northwest of Cambodia.

 As their resistance went on, their resources became scarce.
 The nearby town of Pailin, which had been bombarded since 1979 chasing all its population presented itself as a strategic hotspot.
 More than its old sandstone and wooden houses, the city was famous for its ruby and sapphire fields, said to be some of the richest in the world.

-The Khmer Rouge were not the only forces opposing the Vietnamese army; monarchist regiments under Prince Norodom Ranariddh and nationalist troops led by resistance leader Son Sann also attacked the Viatnamese forces.
+The Khmer Rouge were not the only forces opposing the Vietnamese army; monarchist regiments under Prince Norodom Ranariddh and nationalist troops led by resistance leader Son Sann also attacked the Vietnamese forces.

 As the Vietnamese retreated, the vacuum created an opportunity for the Khmer Rouge to seize the city and turn Pailin into their ultimate stronghold in the Northwest.